GildedHonour/lexer_rs/README.md

 # lexer_rs

-A Rust implementation of a C project
+A Rust implementation of a text parsing module written originally in C